Have Yourself a Merry Little Christmas: Cover versions

 Judy Garland's 1944 version of the song reached No. 27 on the Billboard charts.

+The Carpenters included the record on their 1978 Christmas album Christmas Portrait.
+This version gained universal acceptance on the Christmas music radio format, where it was the most played of over 20 different versions of the song in November 2025.

+Tori Amos included an acoustic version of the song as the B-side to her 1998 single "Spark".

+In 1993, Tatsuro Yamashita sang a cover version with orchestra included album Season's Greetings.

+Chicago covered this song in their nineteenth studio album Chicago XXV: The Christmas Album with Champlin and Scheff as vocals.
+This album was re-issued in 2003 as What's It Gonna Be, Santa?

+Also in 2003, Whitney Houston recorded the song for her first and only holiday album, One Wish: The Holiday Album.

+In 2007, Relient K recorded the song for their second Christmas album, Let It Snow, Baby...
+Let It Reindeer.
+Their version peaked at number 11 on the US Hot Christian Songs chart.

 In 2009, Keyshia Cole reached number 58 on the US Hot R&B/Hip-Hop Songs chart with a version of the song.

 In 2011, Michael Bublé's version reached number 98 on the top 100 charts.

-In 2012, this song is featured in the fourth season of the Fox musical-comedy series Glee for the Christmas episode "Glee, Actually".
-Jacob Artist (Jake Puckerman), Chris Colfer (Kurt Hummel), Darren Criss (Blaine Anderson), Heather Morris (Brittany Pierce), Chord Overstreet (Sam Evans), and Mark Salling (Noah Puckerman) recorded vocals for this version.
-Melissa Benoist (Marley Rose) sang all of Morris's lines in the episode version.
+This version would reach a new peak of 41 in 2023.

 In 2014, English singer Sam Smith released a cover version which debuted at number 90 on the Billboard Hot 100, the first time a version of the song had charted on the Billboard list.
 The song reached top ten on the US and Canadian adult contemporary charts and on the US Holiday chart.
 It also peaked inside the top forty in Finland, Norway, Sweden, Denmark, Slovakia, the Czech Republic and Switzerland.

-In 2016, Josh Groban reached number 1 on the US Adult Contemporary charts with a version of the song.
+In 2016, Josh Groban reached number 1 on the US adult contemporary charts with a version of the song.

-In 2017, Phoebe Bridgers covered the song and released it on her 2020 If We Make It Through December EP.
+In December 2017, at least two new versions of the song were released: